hhvm/user-documentation/guides/hack/22-async/01-intro.md

 ## Asynchronous Execution

-This is what Hack's async functionality is.
 All PHP/Hack code executes in the main request thread, but I/O does not block it, and multiple I/O or other async tasks can execute concurrently.
-If your code is constructed as a dependency tree, this will lead to various parts of your code transparently interleaving with each other instead of blocking each other:
+If your code is constructed as a dependency tree and uses async I/O, this will lead to various parts of your code transparently interleaving instead of blocking each other:

 ![Asynchronous](/images/async/async-always-busy.png)